jamesliawys/Suicidal_ideation_detection_with_Sentiment_Analysis_and_Emotion_Detection/README.md

-Project designed to predict suicidal behaviour in Reddit data by utilising Sentiment Analysis and Emotion Detection apprpoach along with machine learning models.
+Project designed to predict suicidal behaviour in Reddit data by utilising Sentiment Analysis and Emotion Detection apprpoach along with machine learning models which includes Support Vector MAachine, Random Forest, K-nearest neighbour model and XGBoost.